 As the exhibition felt haunted by its knowledge of a tragic history, the understanding of the weight of slavery’s debts felt overpowering.

 However, on opening day the only voices I could hear came from the jubilant chorus of guests and those who came to support Turner.
 When I listened closely, I could barely hear the voices of the installations.
 They seemed mute, at peace.
 As a Black person around other Black people in that space, interacting with Turner’s work felt like justice in itself.
-One felt as though our celebration evoked our ancestors, but then it became hard to tell whether it was in fact them that had summoned us inside the gallery or us that had been summoned to them.
+One felt as though our celebration evoked our ancestors, but then it became hard to tell whether it was in fact them that had summoned us inside the gallery or us that had summoned them.
 The title Otherworld seemed to be at work here.
 The two worlds — the living and the dead — seemed to be in conversation.

 At a video installation called the “Afronautic Research Lab,” one of Turner’s personas — the previously seen woman in white — compiles historical documents on a table and literally opens up the archive, providing the ‘Afronauts’ with the necessary materials they need to understand the world that they have returned to.

 Turner weaves an alternative history of African people who left the earth long ago to explore the cosmos, travelling through time and outer space.
-These ‘Afronauts’ are Africans who later return home from their place in the stars to a post-colonial age profaned by historical wounds.
+These Afronauts are Africans who later return home from their place in the stars to a post-colonial age profaned by historical wounds.
 The Afronauts come back to facilitate their people’s healing from the wounds of the past, an initiative that simultaneously functions to mend the evils of the trans-Atlantic slave trade by first remembering its victims.

-Otherworld was a dream.
+Focal to the gallery space stands the very same research lab, the archive unearthed and brought into the light for all visitors to engage with.
+Throughout opening night, the audience became the Afronauts.
+We rummaged through old ’90s newspapers detailing factions of the Ku Klux Klan in Brampton and Oakville, a printout of Justin Trudeau in blackface from his younger years, posters detailing reward money for ‘lost cargo’ that ran away, and so on.
+The lab was quickly engaging, deeply heartbreaking, and effectively empowering with its new knowledge.Otherworld was a dream.
 I left the exhibition raw, bereft, and hopeful all at once.
 By layering history within counter-history, Turner disorients her audience and frees us from the confines of set histories and fixed futures, releasing us to reach for the stars as the Afronauts did while also reminding us to always return home to share our gifts.
 In a conversation with Turner, she said something that struck me.
 “If they can come down here, why can’t we go up there?” she asked.
 This, simply, is what Otherworld is about and it triumphs.